John Curtin Prime Ministerial Library Program Statement

 De-accessioning will only occur when records have been re-appraised and found to be unsuitable for the JCPML collection.
 Records recommended for de-accessioning will be offered to other public institutions.
 The decision will be fully documented and the outcome recorded with the original acquisition records.

-The JCPML collection has been valued for insurance purposes in 2004 and significant collections donated under the Cultural Gifts for the Arts program are separately valued.
+The JCPML collection was valued for insurance purposes in 2004 and significant collections donated under the Cultural Gifts for the Arts program are separately valued.
 Artworks in the collection are valued along with the University’s art collection on a periodic basis.